herbsjs/herbs2rest/README.md

 ### Using

-Use the method generateRoutes or the generateRoutesWithHebarium to generate api rest routes based on usecases.
+Use the method generateRoutes to generate api rest routes based on usecases.

 herbs2rest works with [express](https://expressjs.com/) in version [4.x](https://expressjs.com/en/4x/api.html).

+#### Herbarium

+The default method needs a list of controllers returned by the generateControllers function using Herbarium.

 #### Controller List

-The default method (generateRoutes) needs a list of controllers like the example below:
+The advanced method needs a list of controllers like the example below:

 ```javascript
 const controllerList = [